Gearóid Ó Cuinneagáin

-Gearóid Ó Cuinneagáin (born John Gerald Cunningham; 2 January 1910 – 13 June 1991) was an Irish language activist, nationalist and far-right politician born in Belfast, Ireland.
+Gearóid Ó Cuinneagáin (born John Gerald Cunningham; 2 January 1910 – 13 June 1991) was an Irish language activist, Irish nationalist and far-right politician born in Belfast, Ireland.
 He was the founder and leader of Ailtirí na hAiséirghe, a fascist party which sought to create a Christian corporatist state and revive the Irish language through the establishment of an authoritarian dictatorship in Ireland.

 Early life and education

 John Gerald Cunningham was born on 2 January 1910, to John Cunningham, a restaurant manager, and Catherine (Kate) McMahon, of 31 Sandhurst Gardens in the Stranmillis district of Belfast.
 His father was from County Armagh and his mother, who could speak Irish, from County Down.
 Gearóid had four sisters and two brothers.
 His brother Seósamh (Joseph) became a solicitor who also went on to fight in the Spanish Civil War for the Nationalists with Eoin O'Duffy's Volunteers, while his brother Tomás went on to become a Catholic priest.

 He attended St. Malachy's Christian Brothers School.
 He gained third place nationwide in the Irish civil service examinations in 1927 and earned matriculation to Queen's University Belfast.
 He rejected an offer from his father to finance his university studies and instead accepted an appointment in the Irish Department of Finance, being posted to Athlone.
 There he renewed acquaintance with Patrick Lenihan, one of his former teachers at St. Malachy's.
 Inspired by Lenihan, a cultural nationalist, he changed his name from Gerald Cunningham to its Gaelic form, Gearóid Ó Cuinneagáin.

 Ó Cuinneagáin was later posted to Castlebar and Dublin and was appointed Junior Executive Officer in the Department of Defence.
 In 1932, he requested three months of unpaid leave to attend an Irish language immersion programme in Ranafast, but was turned down.
 In response he resigned in July and spent the following year in Ranafast, emerging a fluent Irish speaker.

 Ó Cuinneagáin's command of the language earned him a position in 1933 as an editorial writer of the Republican Congress's Irish language newspaper An tÉireannach, publishing some of the articles under the pseudonym "Immaculate Virgin".
 After some months, however, he resigned, seeking a more reliable form of income and possibly coming to disagree with the newspaper's socialist views.
 In 1937, he became a partner in a small tax-consulting venture, Ó Cuinneagáin & Cooke.